Difference Between Seventh Day Adventists and Christians

 Dietary regulations Seventh-Day Adventists follow a strict diet, which mostly suggests a vegetarian diet.
 They also ban illicit drugs and alcohol.
 Christians do not follow any strict diet.
 They can eat all the food.
 They permit casual drinking.

-Seventh-Day Adventists refers to a Christianity sect, which is a sub-group of protestants, that believe worship needs to be conducted on Saturday, the seventh day of the week, instead of Sunday which is followed by most of the Christian groups.
+Seventh-Day Adventists refers to a Christian sect, a sub-group of protestants that believe worship needs to be conducted on Saturday, the seventh day of the week, instead of Sunday, followed by most Christian groups.

-The religious group has its roots in Adventism, which is a mid-19th century religious movement.
+The religious group is rooted in Adventism, a mid-19th-century religious movement.

 The members of Seventh Day Adventists are spread in over two hundred countries with a population of fourteen million members.
 Seventh-Day Adventists follow several protestant beliefs and practices.